JoE11-y/NFT-Lottery-Frontend/README.md

 ### Smart-Contract-Deployment

-Step-by-step guide to redeploying the NFT smart contract using your address to enable you mint NFTs.
+Step-by-step guide to redeploying smart contract using your address to enable you interact with it.

-1. Update the contracts/MyNFT.sol file with your smart contract
+1. Update the contracts/MyContract.sol file with your smart contract

 2. Compile the smart contract